The Bay Area's Jazz Station to the World

 KCSM HEADLINES

-• What a special event right here at KCSM!
-Omar Sosa, Cuban composer, pianist and one of the most versatile jazz artists on the scene today will be at KCSM for a LIVE performance on Thursday, 2/12/2026.
+• What a special event it was right here at KCSM!
+Omar Sosa, Cuban composer, pianist and one of the most versatile jazz artists on the scene today visted KCSM for a LIVE performance on Thursday, 2/12/2026.
 Omar fuses a wide range of jazz, world music, and electronic elements with his native Afro-Cuban roots to create a fresh and original urban sound – all with a Latin jazz heart.
 Omar Sosa’s musical trajectory has taken him from Camagüey and Havana to touring in Angola, the Congo, Ethiopia, and Nicaragua in the 1980s; to a sojourn in the African-descent communities of Ecuador in the early 1990s; to an extended presence on the San Francisco Bay Area Latin jazz scene; to his current engagement with artists from France, Cuba, Brazil, and several North, West, and East African nations.

 HIGHLIGHTS: KCSM HD1 (Jazz 91)